earthly/website/blog/_posts/2022-12-14-monorepo-tools.md

   Make sure that the build tool you choose has a good caching solution.
 Remote Execution: Remote execution can improve build times by allowing you to build the codebase on a remote server.
 And distributed execution is a further improvement where the build scheduler can distribute build steps across more than one machine.
 Make sure that the build tool you choose supports remote execution.
 - **Build Introspection**: Build introspection refers to the ability of a build tool to provide insight into the processes and dependencies involved in building software.
 This allows engineers to view and query the build graph and ask questions like what part of the build is slowest or what projects depend upon this change.
 - **Versatility**: Build scripts are often used for things besides just purely producing artifacts.
 Most large organizations have at least one build pipeline with requirements that fall outside of the standard build and test stages.
+How are dependencies installed?
+How are integration tests run?
+Is there a staging database to restore or a production deploy to trigger?
 Make sure you consider how you will solve problems beyond producing an artifact from some source code.

 {% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/5120.png --alt {{ The Monorepo Tools }} %}